chainstack/docs/docs/operations/multichain-overview.md

 ## Key management

 By default, you can view your MultiChain wallet addresses and keys specific to the node that you deployed, provided that you are logged in as the same user with Chainstack.
-See [View node access information](/control-panel/view-node-access).
+See [View node access and credentials](/platform/view-node-access-and-credentials).

 You can use the default wallet addresses and key pairs for development and testing purposes.